-- 1 In accordance with paragraphs 186 and 187 of the NPPF, the Local Planning Authority (LPA) takes a positive and proactive approach to development proposals, focused on solutions.
+- In accordance with paragraphs 186-187, 188-195 and 196-198 of the NPPF, the Local Planning Authority (LPA) takes a positive and proactive approach to development proposals, focused on solutions.
 The LPA has produced planning policies and written guidance to assist applicants when submitting applications.
 These are all available on the Council's website.
 A pre-application advice service is also offered and the Applicant engaged with this prior to the submissions of this application.
-The LPA has negotiated with the applicant/agent where necessary during the application process to ensure that the proposed development is in accordance with the Development Plan. - 2 Damage to public highway as a result of development and construction activities is a major cause of concern to the Council.
+The LPA has negotiated with the applicant/agent where necessary during the application process to ensure that the proposed development is in accordance with the Development Plan. - Damage to public highway as a result of development and construction activities is a major cause of concern to the Council.
 Construction traffic is deemed to be "extraordinary traffic" for the purposes of Section 59 of the Highways Act 1980.
 During the course of the development, a far greater volume of construction traffic will be traversing the public highway and this considerably shortens the lifespan of the affected highway.

 To minimise risks and damage to public highway, it is now a requirement as part of any new development to undertake a Highway Condition Survey of the surrounding public highway to the development to record the state of the highway prior to commencement of any development works.
 The condition of the public highway shall be recorded including a photographic survey prior to commencement of any works within the development.
 During the course of the development construction, the applicant will be held responsible for any consequential damage to the public highway due to site operations and these photographs will assist in establishing the basis of damage to the public highway.
-A bond will be sought to cover potential damage resulting from the development.
+A bond will be sought to cover potential damage resulting from the development which will be equivalent to the cost of highway works fronting the development.
 To arrange a joint highway condition survey, please contact the Highways Development Control / Network Management Team on 020 8359 3555 or by e-mail highways.development@barnet.gov.uk or nrswa@barnet.gov.uk at least 10 days prior to commencement of the development works.